egpz/WeSchedule/README.md

-#WeSchedule
+# WeSchedule

-A simple tool to find the best time for group study sessions based on availability.
+The simpler way to align schedules and achieve more together A command-line tool designed to help users find overlapping availability for group events, accommodate custom event durations, and generate Google Calendar invites.
+It provides an efficient and user-friendly solution for scheduling tasks and study sessions.

 ## Features
 - Enter individual availability.